×

 2. Real Estate Purchase Costs That May Not Have Been Added to Your 1% Rule Calculations:

 There can be quite a few closing costs involved in the purchase of a real estate investment.
-If you have a general idea what those may be, it’s wise to add those numbers into the mix so they don’t end up having a surprise negative impact on your bottom line.
+If you have a general idea of what those may be, it’s wise to add those numbers into the mix so they don’t end up having a surprise negative impact on your bottom line.
 Some investors may include a few of these costs into the loan total, and are therefore already calculated into the 1 percent rule.
-Here is a short list of typical closing costs for a rental property:
+Here’s a short list of typical closing costs for a rental property:

 • Appraisal Fees